ibhf13/portfolio/README.md

 The project supports English and German languages.
 Language files are located in `src/locales/`.

-To add or modify translations, edit the corresponding JSON files:
+To add or modify translations, edit:
 - `English.json`
 - `Deutsch.json`

 The `useTranslation` hook from `src/hooks/useCustomTranslation.ts` is used to access translations throughout the application.

+## Code Quality

+- ESLint configuration for TypeScript and React
+- Prettier for consistent code formatting
+- Strict TypeScript configuration
+- Git hooks for pre-commit checks